PurpleKingdomGames/indigo-website/indigodocs/gameloop/outcome.md

 To handle such an error, we can do the following:

-> Please note that you should really only catch exceptions you're expecting by declaring a class that extends Exception and catching that.
+> Please note that - contrary to the following example - you should really only catch exceptions you're expecting by declaring a class that extends Exception and catching that.

 ```scala
 Outcome(10)